 We produce practical, reliable information, online and in print, and offer a telephone and email enquiry service to anyone who needs to know more about MS.

 We fight to make sure everyone affected by MS can access good quality, specialist care.
 We offer a full range of support to both specialists and health professionals with an interest in MS, including online information, publications, newsletters and professional development.
-We work in partnership with health professionals to improve MS services now and in the future.
+We work in partnership with health professionals to improve MS services now and in the future, and we fund MS specialist nurses in the areas of greatest need.

 Sign up to Open Door